UN-Task-Team-for-Scanner-Data/price-stats-data-catalogue/README.md

 -   Open datasets that are available to others - includes datasets that are made available by various researchers or organizations for research purposes.
 -   Proprietary but free datasets - includes datasets that are 'owned' by someone else but are summarized here so that they are easily discoverable to researchers.

+## Note on this version of the catalogue

+This data catalogue is a proof of concept.
+We are aiming to use this version to demonstrate the use and add value to the discipline.
+If this proves a success, we will look for a more permanent and powerful catalogue.

 # Contributing a dataset: